bsmith89/human-gut-diversity-manuscript/manuscript.md

-such as Competitive Lotka-Volterra [Volterra?; Lotka?], incorporate these limitations as a single term for each species, the carrying capacity of the environment, while a separate interaction terms define the effect of a other species on that carrying capacity.
+such as Competitive Lotka-Volterra [Volterra?; Lotka?], incorporate these limitations as a single term for each species, the carrying capacity of the environment, while a separate interaction terms define the effect of the other species on that carrying capacity.
 The carrying capacity terms are therefore a description of the strength of self-regulation for each species